yangh567/level4-project/manual.md

       you will need to run the prepared_data.py under "src/statistics/" to generate the stratified sampled files for performing
       5-fold cross validation for evaluation (5 validation data set and 1 validation dataset) using command "python prepared_data.py".)

+* *2. When you have downloaded the sample_id.sbs.organ.csv from the provided link*

-* *2. Run heatmap_similarity.py under `data/similarity_heatmap` to visualize the similarity of mutational signatures and store the file at `processed/class_graphs` folder using command `python heatmap_similarity.py`.*
+* *3. Run heatmap_similarity.py under `data/similarity_heatmap` to visualize the similarity of mutational signatures and store the file at `processed/class_graphs` folder using command `python heatmap_similarity.py`.*

 * *4. Run `python generate_small_data.py` under `src/statistics` to obtain the matrix only contains the gene mutation status of the driver gene we need to investigate on*